 Following continuous rainy weather, petals of a Chinese hydrangea (Hydrangea chinensis) have fallen onto a wooden bench, Taipingshan National Forest, Taiwan.
 This species is distributed in eastern China, Taiwan, and Japan.
 (Photo copyright © by Kaj Halberg)

 Sun rays penetrate dark rainclouds above the Nuwara Wewa Lake, Anuradhapura, Sri Lanka.
-Ruins of ancient stupas are seen in the background. – You may read about stupas, and about Buddhism in general, elsewhere on this website, see Religion: Buddhism.
+Ruins of ancient stupas are seen in the background. – You may read about stupas on the page Religion: Buddhism.
 (Photo copyright © by Kaj Halberg)

 Hindu pilgrims, who have paid a visit to the Vishnu temple of Muktinath, Mustang, central Nepal, are now on their way on foot down the Kali Gandaki Valley.
-Here they are crossing a dangerous landslide, caused by heavy monsoon rain, which has washed the trail into the river. – Read about the Muktinath Temple, and about Hinduism in general, elsewhere on this website, see Religion: Hinduism.
+Here they are crossing a dangerous landslide, caused by heavy monsoon rain, which has washed the trail into the river. – The Muktinath Temple is presented in detail on the page Religion: Hinduism.
 (Photo copyright © by Kaj Halberg)